Zan-Hiro/Piano-Calculator/README.md

 This is my first Calculator for the odin project.

-And, I created piano style.
+I created piano style calculator.

-Of course, if you click or type the key, you can make sounds.
+If you click or type the key, you can make sounds, of course.

+Github-icon on the piano, just icon.

+You don't jump any link.

+Because, I don't disturb your musical performance (lol)

 Thank you and happy coding!!